Mary Elizabeth Vickress – where did she disappear to?

 The 1881 census does not appear to feature Mary Elizabeth.
 She was not listed with her mother, who died later that same year, and her sister Mercy, who died five years later.

 Mary Elizabeth’s movements thereafter are hard to trace.
-In 1885 her younger sister Mercy, an unemployed domestic servant, gave birth to an illegitimate son, who sadly died after living for only two days.
-A few months later, in 1886, Mercy herself died in Erdington Workhouse, Birmingham.
-Her will was proved on 11 November 1886, and notes that her sister Mary Elizabeth was “of 263 Great Lister street Spinster the sister and one of the next of kin”.
+In 1885 her younger sister Mercy – a 22 year-old unemployed domestic servant – gave birth to an illegitimate son, who sadly died after living for only two days.
+Less than four months later, on 7 February 1886, Mercy herself died at the Aston Union Workhouse in Erdington, Birmingham.
+Administration of her estate, which was valued at five pounds, five schillings and five pence, was given on 11 November 1886 to her sister Mary Elizabeth Vickress, who was described as “of 263 Great Lister street Spinster the sister and one of the next of kin” (the other being of course Caroline Ann).
+The address was the same where Mercy had lived before her demise.

 The National Probate Calendar for England and Wales states that Mercy Vickress died in 1886; her sister Mary Elizabeth is mentioned as a spinster, and her next of kin, living at 263 Great Lister Street, Birmingham.

-Sadly, to this day I have not been able to locate a marriage, death or emigration record for Mary Elizabeth Vickress that might shed some light on her whereabouts or what became of her after 1886.
-It’s almost as if Mary Elizabeth Vickress disappeared forever!
-Can YOU help me find her?
+Sadly, to this day I have not been able to locate a marriage, death or emigration record for Mary Elizabeth Vickress that might shed some light on her subsequent whereabouts or what became of her after 1886, when she would have been in her mid-20s.
+It’s as if she had disappeared into thin air!

 DISTRESSING DEATH AT SELLY OAK